chadbrooks/Windows0ffice365CalendarSample/readme.md

 ![Office 365 UWP Sample Screenshot](./README assets/screenshot.png)

+## Prerequisites

+If you set the value of _authenticationContext.UseCorporateNetwork (in AuthenticationHelper.cs) to true so that you can use this app inside a corporate intranet.
+If the value of UseCorporateNetwork is true, you also need to add the Enterprise Authentication, Private Networks, and Shared User Certificates capabilities in the Package.appxmanifest file.

 ## Register your application with Azure Active Directory
 	1. Sign into the Azure Management Portal using your Office 365 Tenant Administrator credentials.